jank-lang/jank/book/src/getting-started/03-hello-leiningen.md

 As with GCC, Clang, etc, the default output name is `a.out`.
 When we invoke that, we see our printed hello world.

+You can read more about AOT compiling projects [here](../project/aot.md).

 > [!NOTE]
 > There is not yet a way to change the output name using Leiningen, but this